 Jagiellonian University has an ongoing tradition of research in natural sciences.
 It is the second oldest (after the Charles University of Prague) educational and research institution in Central and Eastern Europe.
-The Faculty of Physics, Astronomy and Applied Computer Science consists of the Nicolaus Copernicus Astronomical Observatory, Marian Smoluchowski Institute of Physics, and Cluster of Departments of Applied Computer Science.
+The Faculty of Physics, Astronomy and Applied Computer Science consists of the Astronomical Observatory, Smoluchowski Institute of Physics, and Department of Applied Computer Science.

 The faculty trains students in physics, biophysics, astronomy and applied computer science on BSc and Master level.
 It also offers PhD studies in these areas.
 In collaboration with other faculties in Natural Sciences of Jagiellonian University, it runs interdisciplinary Mathematics and Natural Sciences studies (SMP) and, in collaboration with the Faculty of Chemistry, studies on Nanomaterials and Nanotechnology.
 There are currently three programs of international PhD studies: Applied Nuclear Physics and Innovative Technologies, Physics of Complex Systems, and Geometry and Topology in Physical Models.